What is Project Portfolio Management (PPM)?

 Key Take Aways

-What is the goal of a project portfolio manager?
-As a project manager, your focus is on one task – deliver the project on time and within budget!
-Senior managers often have another focus – how is the organization performing?
+A project portfolio manager focuses on one task – delivering the project on time and within budget!
+Senior managers often have another focus – assessing overall organizational performance.

 Projects are key to meeting strategic goals and delivering real business value.
 Project portfolio management, the management of multiple projects, allows organizations to select the right projects and maximize the impact of each project.